salabs/Epimetheus/deployment-templates/README.md

 # Docker Compose Files
+This directory contains a few docker-compose files for different types of installations.

 docker-compose-backend.yml:
 - This file is aimed to provide a working backend in the case local backend installation fails.

 docker-compose-from-remote.yml:
 - This file creates epimetheus with default port number for nginx and default hostname for backend.

 docker-compose-with-env.yml:
+- Also built from remote images.
 - This file aims to display the different environmental variables available for the frontend container.
 - Defining the backend hostname as a variable and the port used by nginx as a variable.

 # Setup
-Next we need to create a .env file for docker-compose to use for backend configuration.
+An .env file needs to be created for docker-compose to use for backend configuration.
 Read more here https://docs.docker.com/compose/env-file/

 Content of an .env file with the necessary paramaters: